isovector/sandymaguire.me/site/about.markdown

 Waterloo, which is a fantastic school that I recommend you attend.

 Originally I come from very northern Canada, but have since lived in ten cities throughout four different countries.
-Currently I'm located in Saigon, Vietnam, and before you ask why, it's because I like it here.
+Currently I'm located in Victoria, Canada, and before you ask why, it's because I like it here.
 Go figure.

 Want to talk?
 Feel free to [email me][email].
 I'd love to hear from you!